myaut/dtrace-stap-book/book/kernel/fs.md

 ![image:vfs](linux/vfs.png)

 Open file table is indirectly accessible through `files` field of `task_struct`.
-We used 256 entries as an example, actual amount of entries may differ.
-Each entry in this table is an `file` object which contains information individial for a specific file descriptor such as open mode `f_mode` and position in file `f_pos`.
+We used 256 entries as an example, actual amount of entries may vary.
+Each entry in this table is an `file` object which contains information individual for a specific file descriptor such as open mode `f_mode` and position in file `f_pos`.
 For example, single process can open same file twice (one in `O_RDONLY` mode another in `O_RDWR` mode) -- in that case `f_mode` and `f_pos` for that file will differ, but `inode` and possibly `dentry` objects will be the same.
 Note that last 2 bits of `file` pointer are used internally by kernel code.

-Each file is identifiable by two objects: `inode` represents service information for file itself like owner information in fileds `i_uid` and `i_gid`, while `dentry` represents file in directory hierarchy (`dentry` is literally a directory entry). `d_parent` points to a parent dentry -- a `dentry` of directory where file is located, `d_name` is a `qstr` structure which keeps name of the file or directory (to get it use `d_name` function in SystemTap).
+Each file is identifiable by two objects: `inode` represents service information for file itself like owner information in fields `i_uid` and `i_gid`, while `dentry` represents file in directory hierarchy (`dentry` is literally a directory entry). `d_parent` points to a parent dentry -- a `dentry` of directory where file is located, `d_name` is a `qstr` structure which keeps name of the file or directory (to get it use `d_name` function in SystemTap).

 `dentry` and `inode` identify a file within filesystem, but systems have multiple filesystems mounted at different locations.
 That "location" is referred to as _mountpoint_ and tracked through `vfsmount` structure in Linux which has `mnt_root` field which points to a directory which acts as mountpoint.
-Each filesystem has corresponding `super_block` object which has `s_bdev` pointer which points to a block device where filesystem data resides, `s_blocksize` for a block size withing filesystem.
+Each filesystem has corresponding `super_block` object which has `s_bdev` pointer which points to a block device where filesystem data resides, `s_blocksize` for a block size within filesystem.
 Short device name is kept in `s_id` field, while unique id of filesystem is saved into `s_uuid` field of super block.

 Note the `i_mapping` and `f_mapping` fields.
 They point to `address_space` structures which we have been discussed in section [Virtual Memory][kernel/virtmem].